FibonacciDude/ContrastiveProsthetics/README.md

 ./code/results.sh
 ```

-For more information about the exigence behind the type of adaptiveness used:
+For more information about the exigence behind this:
+"Making Compromises at Test Time"

 visit https://fibonaccidude.github.io/personal-site/blog

--Science Fair Project 2021-2022
+---Science Fair Project 2021-2022---